Kris Mayes

-Kristin Kay Mayes (born September 6, 1970) is an American attorney, politician and journalist who is has been the 27th Arizona attorney general since 2023.
-A member of the Democratic Party, Mayes was elected in 2022, defeating Republican Abraham Hamadeh by a margin of just 280 votes in one of the closest elections in the state's history.
-Previously Mayes was a professor of practice at Sandra Day O'Connor College of Law and chair of the Arizona Corporation Commission.
+Kristin Kay Mayes (born September 6, 1971) is an American lawyer, politician, and journalist who has been the 27th Arizona attorney general since 2023.
+A member of the Democratic Party, she was previously a professor of practice at Sandra Day O'Connor College of Law and chair of the Arizona Corporation Commission.

-Mayes is the second woman elected Arizona Attorney General (after Janet Napolitano), the third openly lesbian woman elected attorney general of a state in the United States (after Maura Healey and Dana Nessel), and the second openly LGBT person elected to statewide office in Arizona (after Kyrsten Sinema).
+Mayes was first elected in 2022, defeating Republican nominee Abraham Hamadeh by 280 votes.
+She is the second woman elected to the office (after Janet Napolitano), the third openly lesbian woman elected state attorney general (after Maura Healey and Dana Nessel), and the second openly LGBT person elected to statewide office in Arizona (after Kyrsten Sinema).

 Early life and education

 Mayes was born and raised in Prescott, Arizona.
 After graduating from Prescott High School she attended Arizona State University (ASU) on a scholarship from the Flinn Foundation.
 While attending ASU she served as editor in chief of the State Press, the university's newspaper.
 She graduated valedictorian from ASU with a degree in political science.